clicknium/clicknium-docs/doc/references/python/webdriver/open.md

     ) -> BrowserTab
 ```

 Open browser with specified url to get a browser tab.
 Browser automation extensions should be installed and enable.
-CDP is supported for Chrome and Edge browser, ` chromecdp` and `edgecdp` can run without browser automation extension and support `Headless mode` by adding `--headless` into `args`.
+CDP is supported for Chrome and Edge browser, ` chromecdp` and `edgecdp` can run without browser automation extension and support `Headless mode` by set `headless` = true in open function.

 >**Remarks:**
 >- When you open and run the Python script with "Start Debugging (F5)" or "Run Without Debugging (Ctrl+F5)" in Visual Studio Code , the opened browser may be closed when exiting the debugging or running state.